NilFoundation/zkLLVM/docs/manual/intermediate.md

 ```

-Next we setup some types which we will use throughout the example
+Next we set up some types which we will use throughout the example
 - `sss_public_key_group_type` : TODO : Describe them.
 Which one of these are accumulators?
 - `shares_dealing_processing_mode`
 - `signing_processing_mode_type`
 - `verification_processing_mode_type`
 - `aggregation_processing_mode_type`

+These types act as inputs to algorithms and are usually a parameter of the scheme/mode.

 ```c++
 using sss_public_key_group_type = typename pubkey_type::sss_public_key_group_type;